parampreetham/GenesisMark/README.md

 # Run the local node
 npx hardhat node
 ```
-This will start a local blockchain at http://127.0.0.1:8545/

-### 2. Deploy the Contract (One-Time Setup)
+### 4. Deploy the Contract

-The first time you run the project, you must deploy your contract to the local node.
+In a second terminal, deploy your contract to the local node:

-In a second terminal:

 ```bash
 # Navigate to the blockchain project